 - 1.1 The Health and Safety at Work Act 1974 and the management of Health and Safety at Work Regulations 1999 and other associated legislation impose duties on all of us, both of a general and specific nature to ensure as far as is reasonable and practicable, health and safety at work.
 North Eastern Inshore Fisheries and Conservation Authority wishes, through the preparation and issue of this policy to convey the importance that it places on all measures that promote the health and safety of its employees - 1.2 This policy and its provisions are reviewed continuously throughout the year both at senior management level and at regular staffing Health and Safety meetings.
 If appropriate, changes to safe working practice guidelines are made and risk assessments reviewed, including where necessary, the provision of additional safety equipment for officers.
-Such changes are reported to the Executive Committee on a six monthly basis. - 1.3 Since the last review in March 2019 there have been no notable incidents to report and as part of this standard six-monthly review all the Safe Working Practices and supporting risk assessments have been fully reviewed and updated. - 1.4 The updated safe working practice document and revised risk assessments are shared with all operational staff and subject to continuous review by both the senior operational management team and as part of the general staffing health and safety meetings.
+Such changes are reported to the Executive Committee on a six monthly basis. - 1.3 Since the last review in November 2019 I am pleased to advise that there have been no notable incidents or accidents to report whilst staff have been working and as part of this standard six-monthly review all the standard Safe Operational Working Practices and supporting risk assessments have been fully reviewed and updated. - 1.4 Over and above the standard operational risk assessments and associated safe working practices, NEIFCA officers have had to respond rapidly to the unprecedented impacts and risks associated with the worsening Covid-19 pandemic to both protect staff and comply with all current governmental advice.
+In managing these impacts an overarching set of Covid-19 specific risk assessments have been developed alongside a set of supporting Control Measures.
+These are being strictly followed by all staff alongside the standard safe operational practices when working.
+These additional systems are dynamic, subject to daily review and will be amended to take account of any changes in risk and or governmental advice.

+1.5 The updated safe working practice documents and revised risk assessments are shared with all operational staff and subject to continuous review by both the senior operational management team and as part of the general staffing health and safety meetings.
 The entire health & safety regime is underpinned by regular health and safety training and 'refresher' courses undertaken by all operational staff.